 First row: The name of the attribute that corresponds to the "Label" property, if any, or the name of the attribute.
 You can apply styles to this row, by setting the "Header style" property.

 Other rows: The value of the attribute for each record is displayed as a Expression widget and, therefore, you can use the Expression editor to modify it (they can optionally be presented using one of the input widgets to allow editing).
 You can have different styles in odd and even lines, by setting the "Odd Line style" and "Even Line style" properties.

 Iterating the widget

-- The widget "Id" runtime property is only available in the screen scope if the widget property "Name" is not empty.
+- The widget Id runtime property is only available in the screen scope when the widget property Name is not empty.

-- LineCount and StartIndex are very useful to implement the Previous and Next behaviors of a Table Records widget.
+- LineCount and StartIndex are useful to what you want to implement the previous/next behavior of a Table Records widget.

 - If you have an Aggregate in the Preparation that provides a list of records to Table Records and you leave empty the value Max.
 Records of the Aggregate, the platform calculates the value of Max.
 Records for you according to the following formula: Start Index of the Table Records + Line Count of the table + 1.
 A workaround is to set a static Line Count in the Table Records widget that's at least equal to the maximum number of records your query can retrieve.